fuzzylogicxx/fuzzylogic/src/posts/thoughts/fringe-making.md

 Overall I really enjoyed this.
 Despite having problems which have taken their toll, Tony Slattery is still a funny and engaging performer and is also doing his bit to help raise awareness of bipolar disorder.
 He seems like a good egg.

-Onwards to Darren McGarvey’s show at The Stand’s New Town Theatre, and he unexpectedly begins with a TED Talk style discussion on space and quantum mechanics, setting up the idea that their are two contradictory versions of himself.
+Onwards to Darren McGarvey’s show at The Stand’s New Town Theatre, and he unexpectedly begins with a TED Talk style discussion on space and quantum mechanics, setting up the idea that there are two contradictory versions of himself.

 There’s the pre- _Poverty Safari_, lower working class _CDE2_ Darren; and the new, “poster child for working class politics”, middle-class, _ABC1_ Darren.